 The logarithmic phase in a growth curve is important for drug discovery

-The growth phases of cells typically display a sigmoidal pattern of proliferation, in which different phases can be distinguished (Figure 1).
-A cell culture is initiated by seeding cells.
-Immediately after seeding the cells, the cells enter the first stage which is called the lag phase.
+The growth phases of cells typically display a sigmoidal pattern of proliferation in which different phases can be distinguished (Figure 1).
+To start with, cell culture is initiated by seeding cells.
+Immediately after seeding the cells, they enter the first stage which is called the lag phase.
 In this stage, the cells do not divide.
-This process can take several hours of even days, dependent on the seeding density and cell type.
-At this point the in time, the cells need to recover from the trypsinization, rebuild their cytoskeleton, and excrete an extracellular matrix to facilitate linkage between the cells and proliferation.
+This process can take several hours or even days, dependent on the seeding density and cell type.
+At this point in time, the cells need to recover from the trypsinization, rebuild their cytoskeleton, and excrete extracellular matrix to facilitate linkage between the cells and proliferation.

-After these events the cells enter a new cell cycle, the logarithmic (log) growth phase.
+After these events, the cells enter a new cell cycle, the logarithmic (log) growth phase.
 Here the population of cells doubles at a rate we define as the doubling time (DT), which is characteristic for each cell line.
-This is the phase the effect of drugs and chemical agents that stimulate or inhibit cell growth can be studied.
+This is the phase in which the effect of drugs and chemical agents that stimulate or inhibit cell growth can be studied.

 In the early 17th century, the first optical microscopes were developed and this transformed the scientific technology for detailed physiological analysis of tissue and cell biology.
-Traditional microscopes are controlled manually, thus only small numbers of experimental or clinical specimens can be analyzed.
+Traditional microscopes are controlled manually, thus only a small number of experimental or clinical specimens can be analyzed.
 This has changed due to the development of fully automated microscopic acquisition platforms and the advancement of image analysis algorithms.
-These developments have enhanced the throughput and statically robustness of quantitative imaging.
-Enabling the integration of quantitative microscopic imaging into the drug development process.
-6
+These developments have enhanced the throughput and robustness of quantitative imaging, enabling the integration of quantitative microscopic imaging into the drug development process6.

-There are several advantages in image-based analysis of live cells in a time-resolved manner, in comparison to the old-fashioned fixed endpoint assays:6
+There are several advantages of the image-based analysis of live cells in a time-resolved manner, in comparison to the old-fashioned fixed endpoint assays6:

 - Temporal analysis to study the effect of a drug allows you to quantify transient phenotypic responses.

 - Endpoint studies often result in conflicting findings due to dynamic reversible responses of the cells towards a drug.
-By looking at the whole time-window how cells react, these conflicting findings can be explained.
+By looking at the whole time window of how cells react, these conflicting findings can be explained.